Complaints continue to pile as residents face trash pickup troubles

 "They keep skipping people and I've seen it first-hand," he said.

-Online, the company's rating with the Better Business Bureau is an "F."
+Online, the company's rating with the Better Business Bureau is currently an "F."

 The BBB told CBS News Colorado this was due to a number of factors, including the volume of complaints, along with the fact the company had not responded to a single one.